template<typename E>

 Err(x);

-But, to explicitly make a
+But, to explicitly make a take ownership, you will:

 vector<int> x {1, 2, 3, 4};